Sms-blog-banner

 Not all divers will qualify for Jones Act seaman status.
 Recreational divers or even commercial drivers who are "freelancing" and are not assigned to the dive vessel, may not be included under the Jones Act.
 An experienced maritime lawyer can help determine if you fall under the purview of the Jones Act, and prepare your claim.

-The maritime attorneys at Schechter, McElwee, and Shaffer & Harris are expert trial attorneys, representing offshore and jack up rig worker, barge crews, tugboat operators, commercial divers, cruise vessel crews, supply boat crews, freighter and tanker crews and other maritime workers who qualify for Jones Act seaman status.
-Please contact SMSH Partner Matt Shaffer for an immediate and FREE CASE EVALUATION 24/7 at 1-800-282-2122.
+The maritime attorneys at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers are expert trial attorneys, representing offshore and jack up rig worker, barge crews, tugboat operators, commercial divers, cruise vessel crews, supply boat crews, freighter and tanker crews and other maritime workers who qualify for Jones Act seaman status.
+Please contact SMSH Partner Matt Shaffer for an immediate and FREE CASE EVALUATION.